 Feet that are swift in running to evil,

 And one who sows discord among brethren.

 a.
-These are six things… yes, seven: Several times in the book of Proverbs, Solomon used this expression to give a list.
-Here the list is of things that the LORD hates, that are an abomination to Him.
+These six things…yes, seven: Several times in the book of Proverbs, Solomon used this expression to give a list.
+Here the list is of things that the Lord hates, that are an abomination to Him.

 i.
 “The ‘six’ and ‘seven’ of the opening statement have their explanation in the description.
 The six are first stated, and the seventh is that which results, namely, ‘he that soweth discord among brethren.’”
 (Morgan)

 ii.
 “The hissing sibilant sound resounds throughout the catalogue, especially in this verse: ses (six), sane (‘hates’), seba (‘seven’), and napso (‘him’).”
 (Waltke)

 b.
 Seven are an abomination to Him: Solomon listed these seven sins.

 · Feet that are swift in running to evil

 · Afalse witness who speaks lies